SebastianMC/obsidian-custom-sort/advanced-README.md

 - group and sort notes and folders by notes custom metadata
 - support for automatic sorting by standard and non-standard rules
 - mixing manual and automatic ordering also supported
-- order by compound numbers in prefix, in suffix (e.g. date in suffix) or inbetween
+- order by compound numbers in prefix, in suffix (e.g date in suffix) or inbetween
 - Roman numbers support, also compound Roman numbers
 - grouping by prefix or suffix or prefix and suffix
   - different sorting rules per group even inside the same folder